dag4blend

 Batch Import

-This panel allows importing .dag files from a specified folder.
+This panel allows importing .dag files from a specified directory.

 Batch Import